-A: 95% of the nation's CEOs (including Supts) blame the KDE CIO and/or the district CIO for any failure or any major issues/controversy of any KY K-12 EdTech enterprise system.
-Also OET and district EdTech staffs have up to 25 years of experience/wisdom of successfully implementing hundreds of large scale, high visibility, EdTech systems.
+A: Ninety-five percent of the nation's CEOs (including superintendents) blame the KDE CIO and/or the district CIO for any failure or any major issues/controversy of any KY K-12 EdTech enterprise system.
+In addition, OET and district EdTech staffs have up to 25 years of experience/wisdom of successfully implementing hundreds of large scale, high visibility, EdTech systems.
 This experience proves to be very helpful during the implementation of successful budget planning, deploying, integrating, maintaining and providing cyber security for all enterprise level EdTech product/service in KDE and/or school districts.